f0e/blur/README.md

   - 11 - _[explained further here](https://www.svp-team.com/wiki/Manual:SVPflow)_
   - 21 - _[explained further here](https://www.svp-team.com/wiki/Manual:SVPflow)_

+- interpolation block size - block size used for framerate interpolation. higher block size = less accurate blur, will result in spaces around non-moving objects of the frame, also renders faster. lower block size = more accurate blur, but can result in artifacting, also slower. for higher framerate input videos lower block size can be better. options:

+  - 4
+  - 8 (default)
+  - 16
+  - 32

-- interpolation mask area - mask amount used when interpolating. higher values can mean static objects are blurred less, but can also result in less smooth output
+- interpolation mask area - mask amount used when interpolating. higher values can mean static objects are blurred less, but can also result in less smooth output (moving parts of the image can be mistaken for static parts and don't get blurred)

 ### manual svp override